Zlob/php-json-server/README.md

 ``` php
 Route::any('api/{all}', "JsonServerController@handleRequest")->where('all', '.*');
 ```
+* Finaly, we can optionaly fill our database with some data.
+To do this, open php-json-server/db/db.json file and add some data.

 * Thats all!
-Now,  all requests to теперь все запросы к api/* будут транслироваться в php json server
+Now, all requests to.

 симфони